 1. Shop around before you purchase your rail pass.
-Many agents offer discounts and specials on Europe rail passes; check our train deals for the latest special offers.
+Many agents offer discounts and specials on Europe rail passes, including free travel days, and if you're traveling with at least one companion you could save 10 to 15 percent.

 2. Plan your itinerary carefully before you purchase your pass.
 Flexipass holders may save money and travel days by purchasing separate tickets for shorter trips.
-For example, say you've purchased a Eurail Italy Pass, valid for seven days of travel in a two-month period.
-At $374 for a second-class pass, your average cost per travel day is about $53.
-Instead of wasting a travel day for a trip from Florence to Pisa -- which costs just $12 each way -- you can buy an individual ticket for that trip and save the travel day on your rail pass for a night train or longer journey.
+For example, say you've purchased a Eurail Italy Pass, valid for eight days of travel in a one-month period.
+At $338 for a second-class pass, your average cost per travel day is about $42.
+Instead of wasting a travel day for a trip from Florence to Pisa -- which costs just $10 each way -- you can buy an individual ticket for that trip and save the travel day on your rail pass for a night train or longer journey.

 4. Be aware that your rail pass will allow you to board any train, but it does not guarantee you a seat, couchette or sleeper berth.
 In addition, high-speed trains may require a supplement.
 If you are not sure, check with the ticket agent before you board the train.